pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0112.md

 on it until we released its [navigation tools][nav-tools-blog], which happened just a few weeks ago.
 If you want to get started with the library today you have two options:

   * This week we are beginning to release a [brand series of episodes][1.0-tour] to tour the 1.0 library.
 The first episode builds a simple application from scratch to demonstrate how to implement your first feature, execute side effects, control dependencies, and write a full test suite.

     Next week the tour continues by rebuilding Apple's [Scrumdinger][scrumdinger] from scratch, using the Composable Architecture.
 This involves composing together many isolated features, exploring navigation patterns, dealing with complex side-effects, and writing tests to exercise all of the subtle and nuanced logic in the application.

   * The documentation has a [full tutorial][tutorial] that explores all of the fundamentals of building a feature in the Composable Architecture.
 This includes implementing the core logic and behavior of your features with reducers, controlling dependencies, writing tests, and using the library's navigation tools.

 ## Upgrading to 1.0

-In tandem with the 1.0 release we are also releasing [0.57.0][0.57.0-release], which will be the last 0.x release in the library.
-It is a backwards compatible release that hard deprecates everything that is removed in 1.0.
+In tandem with the 1.0 release we are also releasing [0.57.0][0.57.0-release], which is a backwards-compatible release that hard deprecates everything that is removed in 1.0.
 This provides you a soft landing for upgrading your projects.
 We recommend you first upgrade to 0.57.0, fix all deprecation warnings, and _then_ upgrade to 1.0 and fix any compiler errors for incompatible changes we made to the library.

 ## The future